waal70/home-infra/README.md

 ## Pre-requisites:
 * Ansible control node with ansible-core available
 * All controlled nodes assume a standard Debian installation that was configured using ps.cfg from ./debian-preseed
+* Private git repository containing sensitive information (ssh-keys) named 'home' as a peer of 'home-infra'

 ## Sensitive info:
 * Configure your editor by exporting EDITOR=nano in your .bashrc